-I live in Jackson, Mississippi, with my husband, D, and our now 17-year-old daughter, E, who test my recipes and offer helpful criticism.
+I live in Jackson, Mississippi, with my husband, D, and our now 18-year-old daughter, E, who test my recipes and offer helpful criticism.
 (Or at least they think they’re being helpful!)
 I don’t use their full names here because they’re easily embarrassed.

 What’s this “fatfree” business all about?

 In general, I don’t cook with refined fats (oil, margarine, and shortening).
 This simply means that instead of sautéing in oil, I use water or broth.
 In baking, I substitute apple sauce or flax seeds or some other substance for margarine, butter, or shortening.
 When absolutely necessary, I use a tiny amount of oil to wipe on a pan to which the food would otherwise stick; this is never enough to increase the overall amount of fat in a recipe so much as a half a gram.
 I do use a little sesame oil now and then because a little bit imparts a lot of flavor.
-A few of my very old recipes contain a little olive oil, but they are rare exceptions.
+One or two of my very old recipes contain a little olive oil, but they are rare exceptions.

 Wait a minute…I saw a recipe with coconut milk…and another with walnuts.
 Those aren’t fat-free ingredients!